ATHLETE

 Icon of person Vítězslav Veselý

-Vítězslav Veselý (Czech pronunciation: [ˈviːcɛslav ˈvɛsɛliː]) (born 27 February 1983) is a Czech javelin thrower.
+Vítězslav Veselý (Czech pronunciation: [ˈviːcɛslav ˈvɛsɛliː]; born 27 February 1983) is a Czech javelin thrower.
 He won two bronze medals at the Olympic games, in 2012 and 2020.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Vítězslav Veselý is the 3,680th most popular athlete (up from 3,722nd in 2019), the 1,008th most popular biography from Czechia (up from 1,027th in 2019) and the 55th most popular Czech Athlete.
+His biography is available in 26 different languages on Wikipedia (up from 22 in 2024).
+Vítězslav Veselý is the 3,834th most popular athlete (down from 3,675th in 2024), the 1,023rd most popular biography from Czechia (up from 1,027th in 2019) and the 56th most popular Czech Athlete.

 Memorability Metrics